 Today, Westminster is one of the leading academic schools in the country.
 Pupils achieve exceptional examination results and entrance to some of the top universities in the world.
 It is a busy, passionate and purposeful place where independent and deep thinking is enjoyed, encouraged and respected by all, and where holistic excellence is nurtured and valued.

-We seek to encourage young people to engage in a loyal dissent.
-Whilst our pupils are loyal to the principles of a liberal education, respectful of genuine scholarship and appreciative of the learning process, they are equally prepared to challenge, to question and to explore the content of that learning, to push boundaries and overturn expectations – mindful at all times of the feelings of others.
+Fundamentally, we want our pupils to engage in a constructive, thoughtful process of “loyal dissent”.
+While we encourage them to embrace the principles of a liberal education, respect genuine scholarship and appreciate a deep and rigorous learning process, they are equally encouraged to challenge, question and explore the content of that learning, to push boundaries and overturn expectations – mindful at all times of the feelings of others.

 Most importantly, we want our pupils to use their skills and intelligence to help others, to build up not put down, and to benefit society.
 For centuries, Westminster School has been the educational cradle of some very distinguished people.
 Our task is to help future generations of pupils to follow in their footsteps and make a positive difference in the world.